 Steven Eggert sent these

 pictures of his 1947 CC Wagon.
-He pointed out that
+He pointed out that it had

-has since been converted back into a wagon.
+converted back into a wagon.

 |